temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

     a.
 Name: Lakes_auburn
     b.
 Feature type: polygon
     c.
 Spatial reference: Select the Edit button, then Import and in the following window, select the 'TOWNS_POLY' shapefile.
 This will import the same spatial reference as the 'TOWNS_POLY' shapefile.

-4. Click ok and your new shapefile will be added to your workspace.
-If it does not add automatically, you can add the new shapefile using the ‘add data’ button.
+4. Click OK and the new shapefile will be added to your workspace.
+If it does not get added automatically, you can use the Add Data button as usual.
 5. Right click in the grey space near the file menu and select the 'Editor' tool bar.
 6. Select Editor and then 'Start Editing'
 7. Select your newly created 'Lakes_auburn' shapefile to begin editing.